nagasudhirpulla/taming_python/blog/skills/matplotlib_set_axes_limits.md

 Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-Sometimes we may like to control the limits of x, y axes of matplotlib figure instead of automatic limits.
+Sometimes we may like to control the limits of x, y axes of a matplotlib subplot instead of automatic limits.

 ### Setting x and y axis limits using 'set_xlim', 'set_ylim'
 We can use the `set_xlim` and `set_ylim` functions of the axes handle